Developer Guide

 - stores the address book data i.e., all

-that can be ‘observed’ e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change. - similarly also stores the currently ‘selected’
+Personobjects (e.g., results of a search query) as a separate filtered list which is exposed to outsiders as an unmodifiableObservableList<Person>that can be ‘observed’ e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change. - similarly also stores the currently ‘selected’

-objects. - does not depend on any of the other three components (as the
+UserPrefobject that represents the user’s preferences.
+This is exposed to the outside as aReadOnlyUserPrefobjects. - does not depend on any of the other three components (as the

-represents data entities of the domain, they should make sense on their own without depending on other components)
+Modelrepresents data entities of the domain, they should make sense on their own without depending on other components)

 Storage component